Curriculum

 Great Torrington Bluecoat C of E Primary School is a Voluntary Controlled Church of England School which believes that “at the heart of the educational process lies the child” (Plowden).

-At Great Torrington Bluecoat C of E Primary School we aim to provide a rich, vibrant curriculum which inspires all our pupils and maximises attainment.
-Our school ethos is centred around the ‘Fruit of the Spirit’ and the philosophy that “at the heart of the education process lies the child”.
+Our school ethos is centred around the Fruit of the Spirit and the philosophy that “At the heart of the education process lies the child”.
 Our provision is child centred, creative and innovative, fostering curiosity and a love of learning.
-As a school we look to the future and aim to prepare our children to be resilient, reflective learners able to adapt and thrive in an ever-changing world.
-We strive to create future leaders and global citizens who are equipped with a broad knowledge base, critical and creative thinking skills, respect for others, self-belief, empathy and integrity.
+It is accessible to all because we ensure all children are empowered to think for themselves and have the skills they need to engage with their learning at every level.
+The emphasis we place on metacognition helps us to prepare our children to be resilient, reflective learners able to adapt and thrive in an ever-changing world.
+Our approach to ‘Building Learning Power’ is deeply embedded across the school.

 Curriculum Teams